sharabash/platformsh-examples/README.md

-# Example configurations for Platform.sh
+# Magento 1.7 configuration for platform.sh

-This repository is a collection of random example configurations demonstrating the flexibility of `Platform.sh`.